chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 The setup wizard will ask where you want to store the JCR repository.
 If the directory does not exist, XL Release will create it.
 The setup wizard will also ask if you want to initialize the repository.

-Warning: If you choose to initialize the repository and you have installed XL Release in the same location before, any information stored in the repository will be lost.
+**Warning:** If you choose to initialize the repository and you have installed XL Release in the same location before, any information stored in the repository will be lost.

+By default, the repository is stored in an embedded Derby database at `XL_RELEASE_SERVER_HOME/repository`.
+For information about using an external database, refer to [Configure the XL Release repository in a database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html).

 ##### Step 9 Generate an encryption key